COMP4050/example_assignment/README.md

 * Beak Class
   * The constructor should set the initial position, and size of the beak.
   * The display method should display the beak.
 Use part of the Penguin display method that draws the beak.
 You will have to modify it.
   * The move method should move the beak when the squeakConter is strictly positive.
 This means that the beak should open up and then close again.
-The upper half up to 45 degrees above, and the lower half 45 degrees 45 degrees below the 0 degree line.
+The upper half should rotate up to 45 degrees above, and the lower half 45 degrees below the 0 degree line.
+Rotate around the left end of the beak.
 You can use the attribute angle, angularSpeed to achieve the effect.
 Each time the beak is closed decrement the squeakCounter.
   * The squeak method sets the squeakCounter to 3.
 * Lanscape Class
   * Don't touch the Lanscape class.